m-motawea/gSwitch/README.md

 3- Add Static Routing Process

-4- Save and Load Config from Redis
+4- Read Config during Runtime form Redis and Presist it to File.